Coronavirus - if you're self-employed

 - had to stop working to look after someone

-You could get 80% of your average profits up to a maximum of £2,500 per month from the government.
+You could get 80% of your average profits up to a maximum of £7,500 for 3 months from the government.
 This is called the Self-employment Income Support Scheme.

 You won’t have to pay the money back, but you’ll have to pay tax on it.

-Check if you can use the Self-employment Income Support Scheme
+Check if you're eligible for the Self-employment Income Support Scheme

 You can use the scheme if you’re self-employed or a member of a partnership.